CodeSciRahul/Wheather-aap/README.md

 # Wheather-aap
 This is a simple weather app that allows users to check the current weather conditions for a specific location.
 The app provides real-time weather information, including temperature wind speed, and a brief forecast.

-# link click to see my project
+# 👇 click to see my project
 https://codescirahul.github.io/Wheather-aap/

 # Features